-Vitamin D3 is indicated for those with vitamin D deficiency, osteomalacia, osteoporosis, diabetes, and rickets.
+Vitamin D3 shots are indicated for those with vitamin D deficiency, osteomalacia, osteoporosis, diabetes, and rickets.

-Vitamin D3 can be paramount for a healthy immune system, as well as bone and nerve health.
-Vitamin D allows for more efficient absorption of calcium, which helps keeps bones healthy.
+Vitamin D3 is paramount for a healthy immune system, as well as bone and nerve health.
+Vitamin D injections allow for more efficient absorption of calcium, which helps keeps bones healthy.

 Dosage, Concentration, Route of Administration